Into the Heartwood

 … creating space for the development of an ecological being’ness

 A nature practice involves making space in our lives for an intentional and relational engagement with and amongst nature.
-It can be a deeply nourishing practice that supports the development of an embodied nature-relatedness which can evolve how we feel, cultivate the way in which we think, and inspire our attachment to the web of life.
-As we acclimatise to being amongst the living world our capacity to attune grows: we notice more, become more mindful, and over time our relationship with the more-than-human is profoundly deepened.
-Attuning in this way fosters an embodied state of being, offers up wisdom, and invites a shift in our perspective of the animals we are, within the ecological web.
+It can be a deeply nourishing practice that supports the development of an embodied nature-relatedness, evolving how we feel, cultivating the way we think, and inspiring our attachment to the web of life.

 Through engaging in Into The Heartwood process, we can cultivate..